STUDENT CONDUCT PROCEDURE

 c.
 Committee Discretion: The Student Misconduct Committee may, at its discretion, impose a lesser penalty in consideration of the nature and severity of the misconduct, mitigating circumstances, or patterns of repetition.

 d.
-Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify them that a fifth incident has occurred.
+Notification: The Academic Dishonesty Incident Report is issued by the Dean/Academic Manager to the Student to notify him/her that a 5th incident has occurred.
 The Student Misconduct Committee will issue a formal decision letter to the Student.

 3.5 Decision of the Student Misconduct Committee